Linda McFerrin African American Nonprofit Leadership Award

 Like Linda, individuals honored through this award have made extraordinary strides in leadership, volunteerism, mentoring, and philanthropy in greater Milwaukee and Waukesha’s nonprofit community.
 Award winners are publicly announced on Martin Luther King, Jr. Day, and recognized at United Way’s Annual Meeting, which is held in February.

-The recipient of this annual award will be chosen by United Way’s Diversity Leadership Society and a $5,000 grant will be made by United Way to the organization they represent.
+In 2024, Cory and Michelle Nettles generously increased their gift to $10,000.
+The recipient of this annual award will be chosen by United Way’s Diversity Leadership Society and a $10,000 grant will be made by United Way to the organization that they represent.

 Criteria:

-1. A dedicated nonprofit executive leader who excels in their field and is deeply committed to advancing their organization and the community.
+1. A dedicated nonprofit executive leader with an established legacy in their work in the community who excels in their field and is deeply committed to advancing their organization and the community.

 2. Resides and works within the geographical areas of Milwaukee, Ozaukee, Washington, or Waukesha County.